Parmesh119/Parmesh119/README.md

 # 👋 Hi, I’m Parmesh Bhatt.
 ### - 🎓I am Rising junior IT Engineer in IT feild.
-My Dream is to become the person that have special ability to do everything in any situation and in any condition.
+My Dream is to become the person who has special ability to do everything in any situation and in any condition.

 ##               About me🚀